Ishant14/GitLearning/README.md

 git clean -f -d
 ```

-**Scenario 2 : What if we made commit(s) in the master branch by accident and we also have the dev branch present?
+## What if we made commit(s) in the master branch by accident and we also have the dev branch present?
 We could create another branch besides dev but let’s assume that we must work in dev branch.
-Then somehow, we have to bring the commit from master branch to dev branch**
+Then somehow, we have to bring the commit from master branch to dev branch

 In this scenario we already have both the branches created on the remote.
 So first we will use "git log" command on master branch check the commit id of the wrong commit we did on master local branch.
 Lets say the wrong commit id is ```07762b```.
 Now we will chekcout the ```dev``` branch .